 Launch Your Career

-Upon graduation and passing of your CLA/CP Examination, you can begin a stable career in today’s fast-paced legal environment.
+Upon graduation and passing of your CLA/CP Examination, you can start showcasing your knowledge and transferable skills to employers and begin a stable career in today’s fast-paced legal environment.

 Pursue Potential Job Growth

 According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2016 and 2026 for paralegals and legal assistants is 15%.3 An online Paralegal program from Rasmussen College can help set you up for success in this growing field.